Snowmobile Maine Moosehead Lake Region – Frequently Asked Questions – Snowmobile Trip Planning Guide – Snowmobile Vacation Information

 Rod n Reel, Just across from the Lake, Downtown Greenville: Great food for lunch and dinner

 Stress Free Moose: Just off the lake, cross over the side street on your left.
 Light fare and munchies for those looking to warm up and relax that serves food past 8pm.

 Auntie M’s: Breakfast and lunch, snowmobile parking near the Gazebo parking lot downtown Greenville

 Where are the best places for snowmobilers to get gas on the trail in Greenville?

 Moosehead Motorsports- Easy access- Greenville Junction just off ITS 85/86- Gas 24/7 Indian Hill Trading Post- Just off the trail follow the signs Gas 24/7

 What snowmobile dealer services are available?
-In town, Greenville Maine Snowmobile dealer services available for Yamaha, Ski-doo, Arctic Cat with Polaris in Abbott just down the road.
+In town, Greenville Maine Snowmobile dealer services available for Yamaha, Ski-doo, with Polaris in Abbott, and Arctic Cat Services nearby.